Eighonet/parking-research/README.md

 - `Infrared` - infrared image;
 - `Occlusion (car)` - cars overlap each other;
 - `Occlusion (tree)` - trees overlap cars and parking lots;
-- `Distortion` - parking lot is distorted or its image made by a camera with a wide angle;
+- `Distortion` - parking lot is distorted or the image recorded by a camera with a wide angle.
-- `Shadow` - shadow on the image, parking lot is not so visible.

-Image-level markup auxiliary dataset strutcture:
+Image-level annotations have the following structure:

 ```
 [DATASET_NAME]_annotation_classes